 What Are the Best MCAT Prep Materials?

-Another way to think of this is that the best MCAT preparation materials are those that address your MCAT studying needs.
+Another way to think of this is that the best MCAT prep courses are those that address your MCAT studying needs.
 For instance, one student who struggles in biology could benefit from doing a lot of biology practice questions.
 On the other hand, another student who does not test well could benefit from taking a lot of timed practice tests.
-As their name implies, MCAT prep materials are designed to do just that--prepare you for the MCAT exam.
+As their name implies, MCAT prep courses are designed to do just that--prepare you for the MCAT exam.
 That preparation involves a number of factors such as content review, reading comprehension, question recognition, and analytical skill development.
 However, the only way to gain such a well-rounded prep experience is to give yourself a variety of MCAT prep materials.
 Consider using the following:

 - Lecture Notes - These offer a great start to your content review, because they provide a condensed, yet relevant overview of topics within each subject.